Expert Ankle Pain

 Difficulty performing single-leg tasks or jumping

-Don't wait: Research published in the British Journal of Sports Medicine shows that athletes who begin proprioceptive rehabilitation within 2 weeks of an ankle sprain reduce re-injury risk by up to 50% compared to those who rest alone without rehabilitation.
+Don't wait: Research published in the British Journal of Sports Medicine shows that athletes who begin proprioceptive rehabilitation early after an ankle injury reduce re-injury risk by up to 50% compared to those who rest alone without rehabilitation.

 Why Does My Ankle Hurt When I Walk?

-- Pain on the outer ankle — lateral ligament instability or peroneal tendon issues
+- Pain on the outer ankle β peroneal tendon issues or chronic instability

 Why Does My Ankle Hurt at Night?